MikolajKotula/github-portfolio/WineDataCleaning/README.md

 - Removal of wines in cases and boxes.
 There are only 6 wines per case and 5 per each (boxed wine).
 For every case and box, there is a traditional 0.75 bottle).
 - Correcting encoding errors

-List of finctions used for the project:
+List of functions used in the project:
 - SUBSTRING
 - PATINDEX
 - CASE, WHEN